-- Culture, ethos and environment the health and wellbeing of pupils and staff is promoted through the informal curriculum, including leadership practice, policies, values and attitudes, alongside the social and physical environment - Teaching the curriculum is used to develop pupils' knowledge about health and wellbeing - Community engagement the school proactively engages with parents, outside agencies and the wider community to promote consistent support for pupils' health and wellbeing
+Culture, ethos and environment - the health and wellbeing of pupils and staff is promoted through the informal curriculum, including leadership practice, policies, values and attitudes, alongside the social and physical environment

+- Teaching the curriculum is used to develop pupils' knowledge about health and wellbeing - Community engagement the school proactively engages with parents, outside agencies and the wider community to promote consistent support for pupils' health and wellbeing

 All staff will be made aware of how potentially traumatic adverse childhood experiences, including abuse and neglect, can impact on a pupil's mental health, behaviour, and education.
 Where vulnerable pupils or groups are identified, provision will be made to support and promote their positive mental health.
-The school's Social, Emotional and Mental Health (SEMH) Policy outlines the specific procedures that will be used to assess these pupils for any SEMH-related difficulties that could affect their behaviour.

-1. [Updated] Legal framework
+1. Legal framework

-[Updated] This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following:
+This policy has due regard to all relevant legislation and statutory and non-statutory guidance including, but not limited to, the following:

-- Education Act 1996 - Education Act 2002 - Education and Inspections Act 2006 - Health Act 2006 - The School Information (England) Regulations 2008 - Equality Act 2010 - Voyeurism (Offences) Act 2019 - DfE (2013) 'Use of reasonable force' - DfE (2015) 'Special educational needs and disability code of practice: 0 to 25 years' - DfE (2018) 'Mental health and behaviour in schools' - DfE (2021) 'Sexual violence and sexual harassment between children in schools and colleges' - DfE (2022) 'Behaviour in schools: Advice for headteachers and school staff' - DfE (2022) 'Keeping children safe in education 2022' - DfE (2022) 'Searching, Screening and Confiscation: Advice for schools' - [New] DfE (2022) 'Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement'
+- Education Act 1996 - Education Act 2002 - Education and Inspections Act 2006 - Health Act 2006 - The School Information (England) Regulations 2008 - Equality Act 2010 - Voyeurism (Offences) Act 2019 - DfE (2013) 'Use of reasonable force' - DfE (2015) 'Special educational needs and disability code of practice: 0 to 25 years' - DfE (2018) 'Mental health and behaviour in schools' - DfE (2024) 'Behaviour in schools: Advice for headteachers and school staff' - DfE (2023) 'Keeping children safe in education 2023' - DfE (2022) 'Searching, Screening and Confiscation: Advice for schools' - DfE (2023) 'Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement' - DfE (2024) 'Mobile phones in schools' - DfE (2024) 'Creating a school behaviour culture: audit and action planning tools'